jwardsmith/Blue-Team-Scripts/Digital Forensics/NTFS Filesystem.md

 ### $UsnJrnl

 The $UsnJrnl logs higher-level actions that can be used by applications to monitor for file and directory changes.
 This is a boon for applications such as AV and backup software, allowing them to efficiently take action only on new or changed files.

+$UsnJrnl stores high-level summary information about changes to files & directories.

+Used by applications to determine which files they should act upon.

+Tends to last a few days on active systems.

+Stored in large $J ADS.

+Contrary to the $LogFile, the $UsnJrnl logging mechanism is very consistent and concise.

+Given this structure of the $UsnJrnl, it’s actually the $J alternate data stream that needs to be exported for analysis.
+Forensic tools are generally needed to extract this data since the $UsnJrnl is a locked and hidden system file.
+One more feature of the $UsnJrnl structure worth noting is its size.
+The $J a very large sparse data stream, often topping 3 GB.